ballerina-platform/module-ballerina-kubernetes/samples/sample17/README.md

 - This sample demonstrates how to build and deploy a ballerina service in OpenShift.
 - `@kubernetes:OpenShiftRoute` annotation generates a route to the generated kubernetes service.
-- This sample uses minikube and minishift for demonstration purposes.
-Hence make sure they are started up.
+- This sample uses minishift for demonstration purposes.
+Hence make sure it is started up.
 - The `hello_world_oc.bal` file has placeholders that needs to be filled prior building.
 - Use the value from `minishift ip` to fill in the `MINISHIFT_IP` placeholder.
 Make sure you dont remove the `nip.io` from the value.